puppetlabs/design-system/packages/react-components/source/react/library/toolbar/Toolbar.md

 ## Overview

-Toolbar is a container that styles tabs and buttons to be unified and compact.
+Toolbar acts as a container for tabs and buttons that is unified and compact.

 ## Basic use